 1.4 PHILIP KNIGHT (1854-1855) was born on 26 October 1854 in Melbourne.
 He died on 5 September 1855.

 1.5 PHILIP PORTSMOUTH KNIGHT (1856-1883) was born on 15 August 1856 at Maldon, Victoria.
 On 7 August 1878, he married Ellen Alice White at Jamestown, South Australia.
 He died four years later, on 4 February 1883 at Terowie, South Australia, aged 26.
 His widow survived him, and remarried, to Otto Conrad Dassel on 10 May 1884.
 She died on 26 January 1941 at St Leonard's, South Australia.
-Philip and Ellen had three children:
+Philip and Ellen had four children:

 1.5.2 FREDERICK GEORGE CHAPMAN KNIGHT (1880-??), born on 7 May 1880 at Caltowie, South Australia.